elarivie/BUILDME/README.md

 ant, javac, gcc, grunt, make, maven, etc.

-Projects should always aim to be free of any external (outside of the source) dependencies but if it is not yet the case the BUILDME steps should validate the presence of all required external dependencies and abort the build with clear instruction about the missing ones on the build system.
+Projects should always aim to be free of any external (outside of the source) dependencies but if it is not yet the case (it rarely is) the BUILDME steps should validate the presence of all required external dependencies and abort the build with clear instruction about the missing ones on the build system.

 Important Note
 ----